jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

         In [4]: x.channels[7]
         Out[4]: 'AViD'

         In [5]: np.all(x[:,7] == x[:,'AViD'])
         Out[5]: True

-When processing cells and acquiring data, often the emission spectra of fluorescent dyes overlap with neighboring channels.
+When processing cells and acquiring data, often the emission spectra of fluorescent dyes overlaps with neighboring channels.
 This spillover of light needs to be corrected in a process called compensation that attempts to remove the additional signal from neighboring channels.
 Using a compensation matrix that describes the amount of spillover from each channel into others, `fcm`